Carpet Beetle Life Cycle Stages Explained - Pupa, Egg, Larvae

 Family on couch

 Carpet beetles are common household pests that can cause significant damage to fabrics, clothing, and carpets.
-Understanding their seasonal activity can help homeowners take preventative measures and protect their belongings.
-This blog will discuss the seasonal patterns of carpet beetles.
+Understanding their seasonal activity can help Southern California homeowners take preventative measures and protect their belongings.
+This blog will discuss the seasonal patterns of carpet beetles and provide insights specific to the Southern California region.

 Understanding Carpet Beetle Lifecycle